eyupatis/eyupatis.github.io/_posts/2021-05-09-migrating-octopress-blog-to-jekyll-and-serving-it-with-github-pages.md

 At this point, I controlled the changes locally with `bundle exec jekyll serve` command and everything seemed fine.

+To use Github pages, we should remove `jekyll` from `Gemfile` and replace it with `gem "github-pages", group: :jekyll_plugins`.
+After doing this change we need to run `bundle install`.

 The next step was deploying changes to Github.
 Because I created a totally new project, I had to define the remote url first.

 ```bash